maretov/autotesting/README.md

-# Learnin autotesting in JS
+# Learning autotesting in JS